trillek-team/tec/README.md

 3. `cd build/`
 4. Follow platform specific instructions
   1. Linux (G++ 6 maybe 7 or CLang 4)
-       1. **INSTALL REQUIRED LIBS** bullet, glew, glfw3, glm, asio, lua, openal-soft, spdlog, and protobuf.
+       1. **INSTALL REQUIRED LIBS** bullet, glew, glfw3, glm, asio, lua, openal-soft, spdlog, Dear ImGui, and protobuf.
 Some of these will need versions not in your distribution (just ask for help in the IRC.)
             1. If you are on Ubuntu/Debian/etc. (something with `apt`):
                 1. Run `apt-get install libglew-dev libglfw3 libglm-dev libasio-dev`
                 2. Run `apt-get install liblua5.2-dev libopenal-dev  libbullet-dev`